shalevf6/MySearchEngine/README.md

 The application was written in Java, so see that Java is installed on your computer, and simply click on the My_Search_Engine.jar for running the application.

-## List of the buttons and other elements in the main window and their functionalities:
+## List of the buttons and other elements in the main window and their respective functionalities:
 ### There are 2 "Browse" buttons that open up a File Chooser window:
 1. The upper "Browse" button is for getting the path of the folder of the corpus(the data set) and within it the stop words file.
 It's important that the corpuse's